ywen26/Portfolio-Template/README.md

 ## Task

+Welcome to my "creation of project collection!"
 The purpose of this porject is to create a portfolio website which is for the reference of my future work.
-This portfolio is brand new and there will be more designs, functions, and links to deployed application to be updates as progress.
+This portfolio is fresh and there will be more designs, functions, and links to deployed application to be updated as progress.

 ## Acceptance Criteria